-The CISSA process includes a series of KRIs that were developed in consultation with the business unit managers throughout the Company to ensure that they both properly capture the Company's material risks as set forth in the Risk Register and use effective techniques for risk measurement.
+The CISSA process includes a series of KRIs, which are measured quarterly, that were developed in consultation with the business unit managers throughout the Company to ensure that they both properly capture the Company's material risks as set forth in the Risk Universe and use effective techniques for risk measurement.
 The KRIs are prioritized by the likelihood of the risk occurring over the Company's business planning horizon or beyond, and the potential severity of the impact that each risk would have on the Company if it were to occur.
-The Company measures each of its KRIs annually and reviews them to ensure that they continue to provide a relevant, appropriate and comprehensive assessment of the Company's risk.
+The Company reviews and updates its KRIs at least annually to ensure that they continue to provide a relevant, appropriate and comprehensive assessment of the Company's risk.